Google is discontinuing the Chromecast…

 3. NVIDIA SHIELD TV

 The NVIDIA SHIELD TV provides the best Android TV experience.
-You can enjoy Google’s apps and services for TV from the Play Store along with Nvidia’s own gaming-oriented services.
+You can enjoy Google’s apps and services for TV from the Play Store, along with Nvidia’s own gaming-oriented services.
 It supports both HDR and 4K content as well as Atmos and Dolby Vision where available.
-Bluetooth accessories work flawlessly and there’s even a remote with remappable buttons and intelligent backlighting.
-However, you’ll have to make use of the microSD slot as it only comes with 8GB of storage.
+Bluetooth accessories work flawlessly, and there’s even a remote with remappable buttons and intelligent backlighting.
+However, you’ll have to use the microSD slot, as it only comes with 8GB of storage.

 Pros: